-Viewing System and Consent data Through the Data Metrics Server
+View system and consent data through the Data Metrics Server

 The Data Metrics Server contains several charts to measure and monitor Data Governance Broker system and user consent activity.
 Charts and data are configured from the Data Metrics Server Server.
 The following categories can be made available through a Data Metrics Server dashboard: